teddymazuri/Serverless-Workbench/README.md

 # Overview

-Serverless Workbench is designed to provide practical tools for developers, builders, designers, and everyday users — without relying on traditional backend infrastructure.
+Serverless Workbench provides practical tools for developers, designers, builders, and everyday users — all without requiring traditional backend infrastructure.

-All tools are designed to work directly in the browser using **HTML, CSS, and JavaScript**, allowing the entire platform to be deployed on static hosting platforms such as:
+Every utility is designed to run directly in the browser using **HTML, CSS, and JavaScript**, allowing the entire platform to be deployed easily on static hosting platforms such as:

 - GitHub Pages
 - Vercel
 - Netlify
 - Cloudflare Pages
-- Any static web host
+- Any static web server

-The goal of the project is to demonstrate how useful software utilities can be built using **pure client-side architecture**.
+This project demonstrates how useful tools can be created using **pure client-side architecture**.

 ---

 # Philosophy

-Serverless Workbench follows a few key principles:
+Serverless Workbench follows a few guiding principles:

 - **Serverless by design**
 - **Minimal dependencies**
 - **Fast load times**
 - **Modular architecture**
 - **Portable deployment**
-- **Practical everyday tools**
+- **Useful everyday utilities**

-Each tool is built independently so the workbench can grow organically without introducing complexity.
+Each tool is independent and modular, allowing the workbench to expand gradually without adding unnecessary complexity.

 ---